sasivatsal7122/Rapidkode-package-pypi/README.md

 [1.0, 1.0, 2.0, 5.0, 14.0, 42.0, 132.0, 429.0, 1430.0, 4862.0, 16796.0, 58786.0, 208012.0, 742900.0, 2674440.0, 9694845.0, 35357670.0, 129644790.0, 477638700.0, 1767263190.0, 6564120420.0, 24466267020.0, 91482563640.0, 343059613650.0, 1289904147324.0, 4861946401452.0, 18367353072152.0, 69533550916004.0]
 ```

+### Contributing to RapidKode
+- All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+- Raise an issue if you find any problem
+- If you like to contribute, fork the repo raise an issue before making a pull request, it will be easy for managing

+## Happy Rapid Koding!!